Advanced Distribution Management Systems

 As part of the Enabling Extreme Real-time Grid Integration of Solar Energy (ENERGISE) program, NREL developed and validated Enhanced Control, Optimization, and Integration of Distributed Energy Applications (ECO-IDEA), a data-enhanced hierarchical control architecture that is a hybrid of centralized and distributed control approaches.
 The architecture features an ADMS operation, with synergistic ADMS and grid-edge operations, the inclusion of PV fast-regulation capabilities, and comprehensive situational awareness.

-The focus of this project is to demonstrate the effectiveness of a data-enhanced hierarchical control architecture to achieve various system-level control and operation objectives.
+The focus of this project was to demonstrate the effectiveness of a data-enhanced hierarchical control architecture to achieve various system-level control and operation objectives using NREL’s ADMS Test Bed.
 NREL partnered with Xcel Energy, Schneider Electric, the Electric Power Research Institute, and Varentec to demonstrate the novel technology on an Xcel Energy feeder through simulations and field evaluation.

 In the architecture, the ADMS, grid-edge management system, and real-time optimal power flow (an NREL-patented technology) control the legacy voltage devices (load tap changer, capacitor banks), grid-edge devices, and PV inverters, respectively.
 The coordination of the three system-level controls enables improved voltage performance under high penetrations of PV in distribution grids.